Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees

 For imputation, we randomly remove 20\% of the values in the input $X$ (Missing Completely at Random; MCAR).
 The outcome $y$ is left as non-missing.
 We compare our method to a wide range of tabular data generative models.
 We consider non-deep methods: $k$NN-Imputation \citep{troyanskaya2001missing}, ICE \citep{van2011mice, buck1960method}, MissForest \citep{stekhoven2012missforest}, MICE-Forest \citep{van1999multiple, wilson_miceforest_2023}, softimpute \citep{hastie2015matrix} and minibatch Sinkhorn divergence \citep{muzellec2020missing}.
 We also consider deep-learning methods: MIDAS \citep{lall2022midas}, and GAIN \citep{yoon2018gain}.
 Details on each method can be found in Appendix \ref{app:hyperparams}.

 Results are presented in Table \ref{tab:imp}.
 We find that the best overall methods are MICE-Forest and MissForest; both methods are nearly equally good, with the difference being that MissForest has low diversity and is thus best for single imputation.
-These results highlight the power of tree methods on tabular data.
+These results highlight the power of tree-based methods on tabular data.

 For the remaining methods, it is hard to rank them globally since they vary in performance across the different metrics.
-With raw scores, our method generally performs better than the remaining methods.
+With raw scores, our method generally outperforms them (See Table \ref{tab:imp2} and bar plots in \S\ref{app:bar_plot_imp}).
 However, with rank scores, our method can rank above or below GAIN, OT, and KNN, depending on the metrics.
-The only thing we can say for certain is that our method is much more diverse than all remaining methods, making it particularly interesting for multiple imputations.
+However, we note that our method is much more diverse than other methods, making it appealing for multiple imputation strategies.